Selling an investment property and capital gains tax

-Do you ever get the impression that in the effort to simplify processes, the government complicates it even more?
-One recent example is the “simplification” of the Capital Gains Tax (CGT) regime when it comes to reporting.
+Do you ever get the impression that to simplify processes, the government complicates it even more?
+One example is the “simplification” of the Capital Gains Tax (CGT) regime regarding reporting.
+Selling an investment property and capital gains tax should be something on your mind if you are a landlord.

-Whilst trying to simplify the process and removing the need to register for the Self-Assessment tax regime, more compliance from your part as a taxpayer has been added.
+Whilst trying to simplify the process and remove the need to register for the Self-Assessment tax regime, more compliance on your part as a taxpayer has been added.

-So, to give you a bit more of a context.
-The government introduced new reporting requirements from 6 April 2020.
+So, to give you a bit more context, The government introduced new reporting requirements from 6 April 2020.
 These new rules apply to you if you are a UK resident and are selling a residential property.
 The same rules have previously been in place for non-UK landlords and still stand.

 The rules do not include your main home because that is almost always exempt from CGT.
 So basically, it catches second homes or “buy to let” properties.